NoahStephens/practice/README.md

-# practice
+# Practicing Object Oriented Programming in Python
-practicing object oriented programming in python
+because i'm bad at it